cirosantilli/latex-submodule/README.md

 This means that it will be easier to use this project in a Linux distro or Mac OS X, since those are largely POSIX compliant out-of-the-box.

-Windows is not POSIX compliant out-of-the-box, but you can easily install most POSIX utilities in one go with packages such as mingw or cygwin.
+Windows is not POSIX compliant out-of-the-box, but you can easily install most POSIX utilities in one go with packages such as Cygwin and MinGW.
 Remember that the utilities must be in your `PATH`.

-##Non POSIX
+##Non-POSIX

 The non POSIX dependencies are:

 - `git`: this should be used as a git submodule of another git repo.
 - [TeX Live 2013 ISO install](https://www.tug.org/texlive/acquire-iso.html) (optional): used to transform `.tex` into `.pdf`.
 Probably works with other LaTeX distributions, but untested.
 We recommend a torrent download.
-- `bibtex` (optional): required if you want to use `.bib` bibliography files with LaTeX.
+Utilities required from TeX Live include:
+    - `latex`
+    - `bibtex`
+    - `synctex`
 - `pandoc` (optional): required if you want to compile `.md` markdown files.
 - `lftp` (optional): required if you want to upload your output files via FTP.

-For systems which have some sort of command line package manager, such as Ubuntu's `apt-get` or Fedora's `yum`, there may be a make target of the type: `install-deps-XXX` which installs in one go all the non-POSIX requirements.
-For example, to install dependencies on Ubuntu simply:
+You can check if those dependencies are installed with:

+    make check

+There may be an automated install target for your system of type:

-    make install-deps-ubuntu
+    make install-ubuntu

+See [install targets](#install-targets) for a full list.

 If you manage to configure this project for use in any other system not mentioned here, please submit a pull request and we will be glad to merge it.